 These remedies do not have a direct effect on physical problems or symptoms so you should always consult your vet if your think your horse or pony is in pain or needs medical attention.

 This list may help you to select remedies for your horse or pony.
 For a more detailed explanation of how each remedy helps equines, please refer to the book, Emotional Healing for Horses and Ponies by Stefan Ball, Heather Simpson and Judy Howard.

 As for people, you may choose up to seven remedies for your horse or pony.
-A treatment bottle will be made up and posted to you or you may collected it from Berwick-upon-Tweed.
+A treatment bottle will be made up and posted to you (UK mainland only) or you may collected it from Berwick-upon-Tweed.
 You may choose to have the remedies preserved in brandy or glycerine for your horse or pony.
 Just let me know when you order.

 The 38 Bach Flower Remedies for HORSES & PONIES

 Agrimony – displaying playful or displacement behaviour such as pawing at the ground when under stress.